 Incentivising in itself can be hard.
-If you sit down and agree with your child what they want to achieve (e.g. a specific university or class next year) you can work with them and then reward them when they hit their objective grade.
+If you sit down and agree with your child what they want to achieve (e.g. a specific grade, university place or class next year) you can work with them and then reward them when they hit their objective grade.
 And if they don’t, acknowledging the effort put in is important to let them know you appreciate what they’re doing.

 5. How do I pay for grades?

 Part of setting up these milestones is to put together a homework routine.
 On certain days your child does the homework, and you can then decide to pay them by hour or by task completed.
 Both work well, although it really depends what kind of homework they’re working on.
-After the hour or the task is up, you can sit down with them and revise the work completed – was there enough effort?
+After the hour or the task is up, you can sit down with them and chat through the work completed – was there enough effort?
 What is missing?
-How can then improve on the next task?
+How can I improve on the next task?
 Encourage them to pay attention to the final result.

 We hope the advice on paying your kids has been useful – remember, the most important is to simply do what you are comfortable with.